WaiveCar/Ijiraq/Products/Oliver/readme.md

  * If content changes the actual instance of what showed where when needs to be saved, not just the notion of a stream.
  * This isn't necessarily surfaced to the user initially, they can see an overview representing it as "condition specific" Component.
 They can do a "deeper dive" and see more.
+ * Most DSP "supplier sides" have a homogeneous resolution as a function of necessity because the asset provided wasn't composite like we are intending.

 FE design